wpidlib/WPID-Library-Docs/tutorials/Mechanism/Mechanism.md

 fourbar.setPID(liftPID);
 ```

-This can go inside an initialize function as the PID object does not need to be globally accessable.
+This can go inside an initialize function as the PID object does not need to be globally accessible.

 > Check out our [PID tutorial](https://wpidlib.github.io/WPID-Library-Docs/tutorials/PID/pid.html) for more information about the PID class and it's attributes